-The Botany Library was established in the winter of 1965-1966 when the Botany Department moved into the newly-built West Wing of the National Museum of Natural History (NMNH) building.
+The Botany Library, as we know it today with a librarian managing the collection, was established in early 1966 when the Botany Department moved into the newly-built West Wing of the National Museum of Natural History (NMNH) building.
 The library provides research support for the Department of Botany, NMNH and the large number of botanists world-wide, who use the collections and resources.

 In 2003, the horticulture collection was brought over to the Botany Library and from 2011 to 2013, the two collections were merged into the physical space at NMNH.

 Currently, one librarian is assigned to manage, provide collection development, and answer reference inquiries about the subject areas contained in this library's collection.